neallred/upgit/README.md

 ```
 cargo build
-cp target/debug/upgit test/common/upgit-linux
+cp target/debug/upgit test/e2e/upgit-linux
 docker build -t upgit-test-pull-image -f ./test/e2e/test-pull.Dockerfile ./test/e2e
 docker build -t upgit-git-server -f ./test/e2e/git-server.Dockerfile ./test/e2e
 cd test/e2e
 docker-compose up --build --force-recreate
 ```

 The end to end tests use docker-compose to build a common, reused git server, and various git clients.
 Each git client is an end to end test.
+Current tests are :

-Pulling and reporting updates to one repo.
-The git client test script:
+1. Pulling and reporting updates to one repo.
+The test script:
   * makes a repo
   * pushes it to the git server
   * clones it to another folder
   * updates the original repo and the git server origin repo
   * runs upgit, checking that the clone is updated